Maintenance and Operations Engineering Technician

 Independent Assessment Service

-Assessment must be undertaken by an independent end point assessment organisation that is on the Register of End Point Assessment Organisations.
+Engineering apprenticeship standards assessments must be undertaken by an independent end point assessment organisation that is on the Register of End Point Assessment Organisations and Ofqual recognised.

-The Energy & Utilities Independent Assessment Service (EUIAS) is an employer-led assessment service.
-The EUIAS has been established in response to a strong drive from employers and from government as part of apprenticeship policy to ensure end point assessment is robust, rigorous and meets the needs of industry.
+The Energy & Utilities Independent Assessment Service (EUIAS) was established in response to a strong drive from employers in the energy and utility industries to ensure end point assessment engineering technician is robust, rigorous and meets the needs of industry.
 To find out more about EUIAS and how we can help you contact us here.

-At the end of the process, apprentices will be competent to operate in your environment, having gained the following:
+At the end of the process, apprentices will be competent to operate in your environment, having achieved the following:

 - Practical experience of the operation and maintenance of appropriate plant and equipment, during fault and normal working activities.

-Are you an organisation, training provider or institution that is already offering Maintenance and Operations Engineering Technician (MOET) apprenticeship standard level 3, or considering doing so?
+Are you an employer, training provider or institution that is already offering Maintenance and Operations Engineering Technician apprenticeship standard level 3, or considering doing so?

-To find out how the Energy & Utilities Independent Assessment Service can support end-point assessment of your apprentices, please contact us on firstname.lastname@example.org.
-You can also call us on 0121 713 8310 or complete our online enquiry form.
+To find out how the Energy & Utilities Independent Assessment Service can support end point assessment of your apprentices, please fill out the form below and a member of our team will be in touch.